laberning/openrowingmonitor/docs/Architecture.md

 In this document, we describe the architectual construction of Open Rowing Monitor.
 For the reasons behind the physics, please look at [the Physics behind Open Rowing Monitor](Physics_Of_OpenRowingMonitor.md) and [its practical validation](Engine_Validation.md).
 In this document we describe the main functional blocks in Open Rowing Monitor, and the major design decissions.

+## Platform choice

+The choice has been made to use Raspian as OS, as it is easily installed by the user.

+## Choice for JavaScript

+The choice has been made to use JavaScript to build te application, as many components were readily available.

 ## Main functional components

 ### Server.js

 Server.js orchestrates all information flows and starts/stops processes when needed.
 It will orchestrate:

-* GPIO timing signals to the RowingEngine.js
+* GPIO timing signals to the RowingStatistics.js
-* RowingEngine.js messages to the RowingStatistics.js
-* Handle the signals from RowingStatistics.js (like the signals that the session has ended)
+* Handle the signals from RowingStatistics.js (like the updates on metrics and the signals that the interval has ended)
+* Broadcast metics-updates to webclients and blutooth periphials
-* Handle use input and instruct RowingEngine.js and RowingStatistics.js accordingly
+* Handle use input and instruct RowingStatistics.js accordingly

 ### RowingStatistics.js

-RowingStatistics.js takes RowingEngine.js's status reports and translates them into meaningful information for the consumers of data.
-RowingEngine.js reports limited updates of absolute metrics for the entire session (updates to absolute times, distances and instant velocities, etc., but only when they can be updated).
-RowingStatistics.js will consume this data, combines it with other datasources like the heartrate and transform it into a consistent set of more stable metrics useable for presentation.
+`RowingStatistics.js` inspects `engine/Rower.js` each impuls for state and metrics, and translates that into meaningful information for the consumers of data. `Rower.js` reports limited absolute metrics for the entire session (updates to absolute times, distances and instant velocities, etc., but only when they can be updated).
+RowingStatistics.js will consume this data, combines it with other datasources like the heartrate and transform it into a consistent set of more stable set of metrics useable for presentation.
+Typically, smoothing out eratic behaviour of metrics is stopped here as well.

 In a nutshell:

-* RowingStatistics.js applies a moving average filter to make metrics less volatile,
+* RowingStatistics.js applies a moving median filter to make metrics less volatile and thus better suited for presentation,
-* RowingStatistics.js calculates derived metrics (like Calories instead of Joules)
+* RowingStatistics.js calculates derived metrics (like Calories),
-* RowingStatistics.js gaurds interval and session boundaries, and will chop up the metrics-stream accordingly
+* RowingStatistics.js gaurds interval and session boundaries, and will chop up the metrics-stream accordingly, where Rower.js will just move on without looking at these artifical boundaries.

 In total, this takes full control of the displayed metrics in a specific interval.

-### RowingEngine.js
+### Rower.js

-RowingEngine.js interprets the flywheel behaviour and translates it into the rower's state (i.e. waiting, drive, recovery, stopped) in a finite state machine and calculates the updated associated metrics (i.e. linear velocity, linear distance, power, etc.) for that specific phase transition.
+`Rower.js` inspects the flywheel behaviour on each impuls and translates it into the rower's state (i.e. waiting, drive, recovery, stopped) through a finite state machine and calculates the updated associated metrics (i.e. linear velocity, linear distance, power, etc.) for that specific phase transition.
 Aside temporal metrics (Linear Velocity, Power, etc.) it also maintains several absolute metrics (like total total linear distance travelled).
 It only updates metrics that can be updated meaningful, and it will not resend (potentially stale) data that isn't updated.

 ### Flywheel.js

-A model of the key parameters of the Flywheel, to provide the rest of ORM with essential physical metrics and state regarding the flywheel.
+`Flywheel.js` provides a model of the key parameters of the Flywheel, to provide the rest of ORM with essential physical metrics and state regarding the flywheel, without the need for considering all kinds of paramterisation.
 It provides the following types of information:

 * temporal metrics (i.e. Angular Velocity, Angular Acceleration, Torque, etc.)
 * several absolute metrics (i.e. total elapsed time and total angular distance traveled)